 The Brexit, the UK’s decision to leave the European Union in June 2016, formally and officially took effect on January 31, 2020.
 Ever since a number of non-governmental organizations and government agencies have anticipated that the unclarity around ongoing Brexit negotiations would have a negative impact on the UK industries and economy.

 The current reality is that the actual economic impact of Brexit itself is still unclear.
-The COVID-19 and the lockdowns since the Brexit have had a major influence on an economic event which has made it difficult to assess the real cause.
+The COVID-19 and the lockdowns since the Brexit have had a major influence on a UK economic event which has made it difficult to assess the real cause.

 The Institute for Government, through numerous analyses’, has found out that the majority of projections are negative.
 Ranging from an 18% loss to a 7% gain of economical output as a result of Brexit.

-Research done by a pro-EU and anti-Brexit facility, the Centre for European Reform, has concluded that the cost of leaving the EU for the UK’s public finances amount to 17 billion pounds in 2018 starting from September.
+Research done by the Centre for European Reform has concluded that the cost of leaving the EU for the UK’s public finances amount to 17 billion pounds in 2018 starting from September.